hyosung11/Launch-School/Courses/journal.md

 09:37 Getting started a little earlier today which is good.
 I was doing JS120 Exercises yesterday and I will continue with that today.

 11:28 Taking a meal break.
 I've just been practicing different object creation patterns.

+13:12 I seem to understand the student submitted examples from the exercises better now.
+I needed the practice with object creation patterns.
+I'm ready to go to the gym now.